-Veterinary researchers Dr. Leah Cohn and Dr. Adam Birkenheuer from the University of Missouri College of Veterinary Medicine, in collaboration with Dr. David Bird from North Carolina State University College of Veterinary Medicine are currently studying new medications.
+Veterinary researcher Dr. Leah Cohn from the University of Missouri College of Veterinary Medicine, in collaboration with Dr. Adam Birkenheuer and Dr. David Bird from North Carolina State University are currently studying new medications.
 They are evaluating the use of medications that have been effective at treating other types of protozoan infections.
 Their promising studies have “raised the Cytauxzoonosis survival rate from less than 25 percent to 60 percent,” according to the North Carolina State website.
 Dr. Cohen and Dr. Birkenheuer are also hoping to develop a vaccine for this rare but deadly disease in the future.

 Prevention of Cytauxzoon felis

 Since there is no vaccine to prevent Cytauxzoon felis, the best way to protect your cat is to minimize his risk of exposure.
 Keeping your cat indoors and away from the reach of ticks is the most effective preventive-measure.
 If your cat must go outside, use a veterinary approved feline tick preventative product, and check daily for ticks.
+Indoor cats in households with dogs should also be checked daily or placed on preventative to minimize risk.
 Quick and effective tick removal is important.